-Status of Post: Full time, permanent

-Salary Scale: MPS or UPS depending on candidate experience
+Status of Post: Full Time, Fixed Term to Easter or Permanent Salary Scale: MPS/UPS (dependent upon candidate experience)

-Starting date: January 2022 or sooner if available Reporting to: Head of Social Studies Department
+Starting date: January 2022

 General Information

 We strive to be the "best we can be through courtesy, enterprise and endeavour".

 With over 940 students on roll, William Brookes School is a successful school situated in the picturesque town of Much Wenlock.
 Approximately ten miles from the centre of Shrewsbury, the school serves a community of small villages and the bigger town of Broseley.
 Academic standards at the school are high and frequently among the highest in the county, thanks to highly motivated staff, children who wish to learn and parents who support them.
 Our high standards are maintained by caring and creating a climate of trust and mutual support between all who work in the school, ensuring all students leave with qualifications and skills needed for a successful life.